 More technology driven and clinically validated tools to identify high-risk, presymptomatic patients and evaluate their progression have been lacking, slowing critical clinical trials and drug development.
 The Geoffrey Beene Global Grand Challenge series seeks to stimulate solutions to this impasse.

-Each phase of the Challenge series will focus on a different obstacle to research breakthroughs.
+Each phase of the Challenge series focused on a different obstacle to research breakthroughs.
 All phases are driven by three core imperatives:

 Based on these criteria, winners will be awarded a development prize to actualize their proposal for mainstream use.